-This year the Council has seen its trajectory of the previous year towards its manifesto goal of maintaining a steady, prudent reduction in reserves such as to pro-actively transfer funds back into the community somewhat curtailed by Government restrictions on movement and meetings.
-Consequently, reserves have risen slightly.
+This year the Council has maintained its strategic trajectory from previous years towards its manifesto goal of maintaining a steady, prudent reduction in reserves such as to pro-actively transfer excess reserve funds back into the community.
+To this end Council has realised the provision of a Multi-Use Games Arena primarily using S106 monies.
+Consequently, earmarked reserves continue to show a steady decrease from £29390 to £25841, in line with policy whilst remaining robust.